svekeman/www-greenitglobe/www.greenitglobe.com/content/post/it-as-energy.md

 Green IT Globe delivers its concept through “IT As Energy Generators” based on the requirements of many customers asking for following 5 specific benefits:

-| Customer Requirements | IT as Energy Benefits
-| Lower my Total Cost of Ownership (TCO).
-Make my IT Green and Renewable | Power consumption is 10x more effective.
-Compute and storage is 10x less expensive.
-Need for hardware and power is dramatically reduced.
+#Lower my Total Cost of Ownership (TCO)
+##Make my IT Green and Renewable
+##Power consumption is 10x more effective.
+##Compute and storage is 10x less expensive.
+##Need for hardware and power is dramatically reduced.

+#Make my IT Secure and Private
+##Opensource technology prevents security issues.
+##Can be operated by local accredited partners and trusted suppliers.

+#Make my IT Extremely Simple
+##Easy to use interfaces and integration options
+##e.g. very few API’s to enable smooth integration.
+##e.g. only a few clicks to deploy a new solution.

+#Make my IT Ultra Reliable
+##New storage and different technology frameworks deliver up to 1000 times more reliability and prevent downtime completely.

+#Make my IT Available Everywhere
+##Cost effective operations around the world sell and deploy the generators which keeps the IT capacity within the proximity of the customer operations and premise.
+##This creates jobs and long term employment locally.
+No jobs are outsourced, fully protecting the regionall economy.